 We have an ambitious strategy to help save the lives of millions of children and give them the chance to fulfill their potential.
 Our directors are responsible for shaping our goals and ensuring we achieve them.
-Our directors are guided by and accountable to our Board of Trustees
+Our directors are guided by and are accountable to our Board of Trustees.

 Justin Forsyth, Chief Executive

 Justin started his career with Oxfam as a Policy Adviser on South Africa during the dying days of apartheid, a cause that had been close to his heart as an activist.
 At Oxfam, he rose through the ranks and helped build campaigns on debt cancellation, Africa, Make Trade Fair and access to medicines.

 In 1995 Justin went out to Washington DC to set up Oxfam International, before returning in 1999 as Policy and Campaigns Director.
 He helped build Oxfam as a global campaigning force.